The group of six Afghans, aged between 17 and 23 years old, were chain pushed back from Slovenia to Croatia, then directly from Croatia to Serbia.

 About 15 workers were inside the factory and the group was detected quickly.
 Soon after, the authorities arrived.
 It were around 12 officers with three different cars.
 The officers informed the group that they were illegal immigrants in this country.

-At this point, the officers encircled the group and it wasn’t possible for them to escape.
+At this point, the officers encircled the group and it wasn’t possible for them to escape as one respondent asserted.
 They beat the whole group with batons and black steels batons, resulting in two injured individuals, whose hand and leg got broken.
 As a consequence of this violence one of the respondents, fell down and collapsed.
 An ambulance was called, and he was brought to a hospital, while the other group members were brought to a police station.

 At the police station the police provided the group with water and half a loaf of bread for every two people, but denied them access to toilets.
 The officers declared they would allow them to stay in the country, and asked them to wait in order to proceed with the paperwork.
 The group was told that this would take about seven or eight hours.
 After three hours, the collapsed respondent came back from the hospital.